ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ### Activities

-Intents, together with other Android components, can easily lead to cross-site scripting (XSS), arbitrary file read/write, data leakage and exfiltration, remote code execute (RCE), etc.
+Intents, together with other Android components, can easily lead to cross-site scripting (XSS), arbitrary file read/write, data leakage/exfiltration, remote code execute (RCE), etc.

-Read more about intents and intent filters [here](developer.android.com/guide/components/intents-filters).
+Read more about intents and intent filters [here](https://developer.android.com/guide/components/intents-filters).

 List exported and protected activities and their intent filters: